 But, does anyone plan?
-“Some do, most don’t,” says Johan Selle, a director at iJet, an Annapolis, Md.-based provider of risk management solutions and crisis response services.
-“Cisco, for example, has some really robust procedures.
+"Some do, most don't," says Johan Selle, director of the business resiliency practice for iJet, a provider of enterprise risk management technology and integrated crisis response services based in Annapolis, Md.
+"Cisco, for example, has some really robust procedures.
 They very swiftly made the right decisions.
 Procter & Gamble, when they shut down in Egypt, were ready to move elsewhere.
 Sometimes a company needs to put a plan in place on risk assessment.
 Not everybody had plans for Egypt, but they had done it for earthquakes and other natural disasters.
-This is just one more piece they need to consider.”
+This is just one more piece they need to consider."

 Middle East Muddle

 Oil seemingly was the first concern of most people when the Egyptian uprising began.
 Bahrain and Libya followed suit.
 Thoughts immediately turned to the Suez Canal.

 According to a report from Drewry Supply Chain Advisors, European container imports from Asia are particularly reliant on the Suez Canal, with as many as 14.2 million teu (twenty-foot equivalent units, a 20-foot-long intermodal container) being carried through the Suez.